 EPG allows 50 tons per day and up to 250 tons per project

 Subject for more internal discussion, if contractor producing only 500 tons/day, production is not consistent, multiple starts and stops during the day where chasing volumetrics may cause more trouble than its worth

+Address overruns in plan small quantity ~ continue to treat it as small quantity.
+A change in scope may lead to some other QC testing plan.

+Is there a minimum amount to do limited testing?
+Come up with another testing approach (ie AC only).

 Loss of Data for PMTP/IC due to GPS Obstruction